 I am originally from Winchester and went to school in Southampton, before heading off to Reading University to study Philosophy.
 It was whilst at university that I met my wife, Amelia, and we have stayed in the Reading area ever since, moving to Purley in 2005.
-We now have three daughters, one of whom has just left Purley for secondary school, one of whom currently attends the school and the other who will be following in their footsteps from September 2020.
+We now have three daughters, one of whom left Purley for secondary school in 2019, one of whom who will be leaving Purley for secondary school this year and the other who is currently in Year 2.

 After university, I worked in a number of different roles within the Financial Services profession whilst studying for my professional qualifications to become a Financial Adviser and eventually started my own financial advisory and wealth management practice in 2010.

-I am delighted to be serving as a governor, particularly over the coming years as my youngest daughter begins her own school journey.
+I am delighted to be serving as a governor, particularly over the coming years as my youngest daughter continues her own school journey through Purley Primary School.